 - Divert/Attack.
 This method begins with an outburst over something very insignificant.
 Then, the narcissist exaggerates the point to incite the other person and draw their attention away from what really is happening.
 Whenever the narcissist is fueling a small fire, it is to keep the focus off the inferno somewhere else.
 The diversion is done to drain resources, energy, and time so the narcissist can attack when the other person is vulnerable.

 - Fear/Avoid.
 Narcissists have the ability to take a person’s small fear and turn it into paranoia.
 Their charisma is put to destructive uses as they weave a believable story with an intense dreadful outcome.
 Once the other person is frightened, the narcissist uses the other person’s terror as justification for avoiding responsibility.
 They often cite that the other person is reactionary and therefore any requests from the other person should be discounted.

 - Rescue/Retreat.
-This tactic is the most manipulative of bunch.
-First the narcissist rescues the other person from a dreadful situation.
+This tactic is the most manipulative of the bunch.
+First, the narcissist rescues the other person from a dreadful situation.
 Having gained the other person’s loyalty, the narcissist waits.
-Eventually the other person confronts the narcissist about a lack of responsibility and then the narcissist retreats.
+Eventually, the other person confronts the narcissist about a lack of responsibility and then the narcissist retreats.
 The withholding of love/attention/time is so dramatic that the other person becomes horrified and assumes responsibility so that the narcissist will return.
 Once secured, the narcissist then accuses the other person of not appreciating the rescue.
 The other person feels bad and succumbs to the wishes of the narcissist even further.

 While this article was written with narcissists in mind, several other personality disorders use a couple of these tactics as well.
-Anti-social (sociopaths and psychopaths), histrionic, borderline, obsessive compulsive, paranoid and passive-aggressive personality disorders all utilize portions of these methods as well.
+Anti-social (sociopaths and psychopaths), histrionic, borderline, obsessive-compulsive, paranoid and passive-aggressive personality disorders all utilize portions of these methods as well.